mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-12-23-workout-zuzka-lights-zwod-1/index.md

 ---
-title: "Workout: Zuzka Light's ZWOD 1"
+blog: shalveena.com
+categories:
+- journal
 date: "2012-12-23"
-categories:
-  - "journal"
+title: 'Workout: Zuzka Light''s ZWOD 1'
 ---

 This is my fitness journey.
 It is not always straight - that is to say it does not always follow a straight path - sometimes it goes one step forward then one step (sometimes two) back.
 Sometimes it goes in leaps and bounds but other times it twists around corners and tries to form a new path.
 But always, overall, it moves towards the end goal.